 Types of Clothes

-Cotton: Cotton clothes are woven such that they allow good air circulation, thus allowing the skin to breathe.
+Cotton clothes are woven such that they allow good air circulation, thus allowing the skin to breathe.
 It absorbs moisture from sweating and keeps the skin dry and cool.
 It resists dust and mites, preventing skin irritations and infections during summers.

-Fur: This fabric is made up of animal hair, mostly mammals, particularly those with extensive body hair coverage that is generally soft and thick.
-The animal fur consists of three layers, short down hairs, the long guard hairs, and the medium awn hairs.
+This fabric is made up of animal hair, mostly mammals, particularly those with extensive body hair coverage that is generally soft and thick.
+The animal fur consists of three layers, short down hairs, long guard hairs, and medium awn hairs.
 The hair traps air and insulates against cold in the winters.